22 March 2018 Thursday

 At last, we were at the entrance to the cave…

-As we head down into the cave… the visible green vegetation shrink into a patch of white light.
+As we headed down into the cave… the visible green vegetation shrink into a patch of white light.

 As I get down to the bottom of the cave….it was almost pitch dark